GodOrGovern/sentiment-analysis/Readme.txt

     process_workbook() runs sentiment analysis on each transcript, using keywords to select relevant paragraphs.
     Paragraphs, keywords, sentiment scores, and other data are stored in an Excel file.
 One file per transcript.

-    calculate_weighted_sentiment() adds a weighted sentiment score to each Excel file using keyword weights.
+    calculate_weighted_sentiment() adds a 'Weighted Sentiment Score' column to each Excel file using keyword weights.

     plot_{type}_weighted_sentiment() functions plot the weighted sentiment data in each Excel file.